 Circlers are the second most common.
 These creatures, people have dubbed Ferallers because the Circling AI initially only belonged to ferals who circled their prey.
 You walk into the snell and the feral (or other creature) might look like it's running right at you, but before it gets to you — if you're far enough away — it decides to break off its attack and circle you for a bit.
 Usually once or twice or until it thinks its balance is full, then it charges you, swings a few times, then backs out and circles you again.
 When faced with multiple targets the feral will place the radius of its circling on the closest person to it, and it'll weave back and forth until it decides to charge again.

-A basic way to protect yourself is to quickly observe where it is in that pattern, and simply run in a vector that makes it break off into a circling motion before it reaches you.
+A basic way to protect yourself is to quickly observe where the feraller is in that pattern, and simply run in a vector that makes it break off into a circling motion before it reaches you (see below).
 This is also effective to keep them away from healers and wounded members in your party.
-Instead you follow it around the party, always keeping yourself the closest person to it.
-That way, when it charges, it'll attack you and not that unobservant newbie being raised or the healer who's turning yellow raising him because Mr. Newbie hasn't learned /share yet either.
+If you want it to target you, you follow it around the party, always keeping yourself the closest person to it.
+That way, when it charges, it'll attack you and not that unobservant newbie being raised or the healer who's turning yellow or red from exhaustion of healing someone who has fallen because they don’t know how to handle the feral pattern.

 These are the only monsters that don't use distance to nearest exile to pick their target.
 They tend to choose someone in range at random and chase them until they lose interest or another exile steps in their way long enough to get the monster's attention.
 If you are being chased by one, and you might fall if it hits you again — or you just don't want to be picked on, circle it around into a bricking fighter or rodding healer by moving to put the fighter or healer in between you and Mr. One Track Mind.
 If you decide to run for it without doing this, you'll eventually end up like many a teenager in one of those slasher films.